 You may be able to apply for S-DVI if you:

-Were released from active duty under anything other than dishonourable conditions after 1951
+- Were released from active duty under anything other than dishonorable conditions after 1951

 Life Insurance Protection for your Spouse